SEPTA Route 66: History

-Diesel buses were substituted beginning June 2002 because of reconstruction of Frankford Depot (garage) and the adjacent Market-Frankford "El" viaduct and station, but trackless service was restored in April 2008.
+Diesel buses were substituted beginning June 2002 because of reconstruction of Frankford Depot (garage) and the adjacent Market–Frankford "El" line (now known as the L line) viaduct and station, but trackless service was restored in April 2008.

 All of the vehicles currently in use are ADA-compliant and equipped with bicycle racks.
 "Night Owl" service is also available, and rush hour service includes both local and express trips.